thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 ### Add your user to `tedge-users` group

-During the installation process, a `tedge-users` group is automatically created.
+During the installation process, a `tedge-users` group is automatically created, in order to ease the administration of who can use the `sudo tegde` command on the device.

-For enhancement of security, only users in the `tedge-users` group are allowed to configure `tedge`.
-The `tedge` command needs to be run using sudo.
+Indeed, the `tedge` command needs to be run using `sudo`.
-Users in the group `tedge-users` can call `tedge` as sudo which is needed for setup.

-For a user to be able to use tedge without being granted a global sudo access, this user can be added to the tedge-users group.
+So, unless all the users are granted sudo privileges, you have to add a user to the `tedge-users` group for that user to be able to use `tedge`.

-Run this command to add your user to the group.
+Run this command to add a user to the group.

 ```shell
 sudo adduser <user> tedge-users